openmedlab/PathoDuet/README.md

 ---

 <!-- Select some of the point info, feel free to delete -->
 Updated on 2023.12.15.
 We have revolutionized PathoDuet!
-Now, the p2/p3 models are named HE/IHC models, and a more detailed figure about our work is updated!
-The paper is also done, and will be available on arXiv soon.
+Now, the p2/p3 models are named HE/IHC models, and a more detailed figure about our work is updated! ~~The paper is also done, and will be available on arXiv soon.~~ The paper is available now.

 ~~Updated on 2023.08.04.
 Sorry for the late release.
 Now the p3 model is available!
 The paper link will be available in next update soon.~~